 As mentioned above, the Latin and Cyrillic scripts developed from the Greek script and share several letters.
 The Greek, Arabic and Hebrew scripts developed from the Phoenician alphabet, but the relationship is so distant that there is little visual similarity among most related letters among them.
 The Armenian script may be modelled on the Greek script and a small number of letters are shared.

 Proposed Initial Composition of the Panel

-The role of the LGP is to establish the repertoire and Label Generation Rules for top level internationalized domain names in Latin script.

 2.1 Panel Chairs and Members (with Expertise)

 The current working group includes the following members in alphabetical order: